wangd12rpi/FinLoRA/docs/source/tasks/general_financial_tasks.rst

    :stub-columns: 1
    :align: left

+   * - **Instruction**
+     - What is the sentiment of this tweet?
+Please choose an answer from {negative/neutral/positive}.
    * - **Input**
-     - What is the sentiment of this tweet?
-Please choose an answer from {negative/neutral/positive}.Input: $BYND - JPMorgan reels in expectations on Beyond Meat https://t.co/bd0xbFGjkT Answer:
+     - $BYND - JPMorgan reels in expectations on Beyond Meat https://t.co/bd0xbFGjkT
    * - **Output**
      - negative